Meet the monsters that cause customer churn

 Churn Combat Tips

-First step is identifying a bad fit customer as early on in the process as possible.
-Don’t jump to conclusions but get a better understanding of who is a stretch fit customer and who is really a bad fit customer.
+The first step is identifying a bad-fit customer as early in the process as possible.
+Don’t jump to conclusions; instead, get a better understanding of who is a stretch-fit customer (a customer who requires more attention and customization when it comes to product offerings, services, and support) and who is really a bad fit.

-Be as upfront and honest as you can with the customer, so expectations are understood and both parties can make informed decisions for next steps.
+Be honest with the customer so that both parties understand their expectations and can make informed decisions about the next steps.

 ChurnZero Boost

-ChurnZero’s Account Segments are a powerful tool to let Customer Success Managers easily group customers together that share attributes and/or behaviors (i.e. bad fit customers).
-Tagging your bad fit customers will allow Customer Success Managers to adjust your engagement strategies to a low-touch model since their likelihood to churn is pretty much inevitable.
+ChurnZero’s account segments are a powerful tool for easily grouping customers together who share attributes and/or behaviors (i.e., bad-fit customers).
+Tagging your bad-fit customers will allow you to adjust your engagement strategies since their likelihood to churn is high.

 CHURN MONSTER